secdev/scapy/doc/scapy/usage.rst

     5 193.251.254.1   193.251.251.69  193.251.254.1   193.251.251.69
     6 193.251.241.174 193.251.241.178 193.251.241.174 193.251.241.178

-Here is a more complex example to identify machines from their IPID field.
-We can see that 172.20.80.200:22 is answered by the same IP stack than 172.20.80.201 and that 172.20.80.197:25 is not answered by the sape IP stack than other ports on the same IP.
+Here is a more complex example to distinguish machines or their IP stacks from their IPID field.
+We can see that 172.20.80.200:22 is answered by the same IP stack as 172.20.80.201 and that 172.20.80.197:25 is not answered by the same IP stack as other ports on the same IP.

 ::